 \subsection{Rationally Nullhomologous Knots}

-\\ This results can be easily generalized to rationally nullhomologous knots.
+\\ These results can be easily generalized to rationally nullhomologous knots.
 A knot $L_0$ in $M$ is called \textbf{rationally nullhomologous} if there exists a natural number $k\in\mathbb{N}$ such that $k[L_0]=0\in H_1(M;\mathbb{Z})$.
-For rationally nullhomologous Legendrian knots in contact $3$-manifolds one can generalize the Thurston-Bennequin Invariant to the so called \textbf{rational Thurston-Bennequin Invariant} $\operatorname{tb}_\mathbb{Q}$ (see for Example \cite[Definition~6.2]{BG} or \cite[Section~2~and~3]{GO}, for the fact that this is in general well defined see \cite[Section~5]{DKK}).
+For rationally nullhomologous Legendrian knots in contact $3$-manifolds one can generalize the Thurston--Bennequin invariant to the so-called \textbf{rational Thurston--Bennequin invariant} $\operatorname{tb}_\mathbb{Q}$ (see for example~\cite[Definition~6.2]{BG} or~\cite[Section~2~and~3]{GO}, for the fact that this is in general well defined see~\cite[Section~5]{DKK}).

-With the same notation as from the first sections one gets the following generalizations of these results.
+With the same notation as from the first sections, one gets the following generalizations of these results.